 The Faculty Diversity and Inclusion Fellowship Program at CMU offers opportunities for professional development and to make substantive contributions to diversity, equity, and inclusion efforts by tenured faculty members at the university.
 The program builds leadership skills to become more effective in their current positions, to have a meaningful impact on diversity, equity, and inclusion policy, and to explore intensively an interest in becoming administrative leaders in the future.
 Each faculty member selected for the program serves under the mentorship of, and in partnership with, the Vice President and Chief Diversity Officer to accomplish one or more mutually defined projects, takes part in a formal diversity and inclusion seminar series, engages with a range of university senior administrators and administrative groups, leads a conference team off campus, and meets regularly together with the Vice President.

-2019 CMU Faculty Diversity and Inclusion Fellowship Program Application.docx
+Faculty Diversity and Inclusion Recipients:

 Dr. Cherie Strachan is the Assistant Dean for the College of Humanities and Social and Behavioral Sciences, the author of High-Tech Grassroots: The Professionalization of Local Elections among many published articles and book chapters and co-founder of the Consortium for Intercampus SoTL Research.
 Several of her initiatives from her diversity project are outlined in her 2020 keynote address to the American Political Science Association's Teaching & Learning Conference.